-A word that describes mountain gorilla tracking is very hard to find, meeting these giants in their natural habitat is a life time experience.
+A word that describes mountain gorilla tracking is very hard to find, meeting these giants in their natural habitat is a lifetime experience.
 Many tourist activities have been done on any safari in the world but a magical encounter with the rare mountain gorillas is of its kind and it’s a real adventurous activity.
-These rare species are only found in Africa and they can be tracked only in Rwanda, Uganda and the Democratic Republic of Congo, however Rwanda is known as the leading mountain gorilla safaris destination in the world almost a half of the world’s population live in the volcanoes national park about 380 out of 880 live only in this park and Rwanda’s mountain gorilla are a bit easy to track when you compare them to gorillas of Bwindi and Congo, however this is not a guarantee since their wild animals their difficult to predict meeting them may go from 1-8 hours searching them so reasonable degree of fitness is very necessary , don’t forget gorilla tracking gears like sturdy pair of walking shoes/boots, rain jacket, gloves, walking, long sleeved shirts or blouses.
+These rare species are only found in Africa and they can be tracked only in Rwanda, Uganda, and the Democratic Republic of Congo, however, Rwanda is known as the leading mountain gorilla trekking safari destination in the world almost half of the world’s population live in the volcanoes national park about 380 out of 880 live only in this park and Rwanda’s mountain gorilla are a bit easy to track when you compare them to gorillas of Bwindi and Congo, however, this is not a guarantee since their wild animals their difficult to predict meeting them may go from 1-8 hours searching them so reasonable degree of fitness is very necessary, don’t forget gorilla tracking gears like sturdy pair of walking shoes/boots, rain jacket, gloves, walking, long-sleeved shirts or blouses.

-Tracking these giants begins after reporting at the park headquarters in t Kining to receive a short briefing about the rules and regulation when you meet gorillas and also to get assigned to the group booked for.
+Tracking these giants begins after reporting at the park headquarters in t King to receive a short briefing about the rules and regulations when you meet gorillas and also to get assigned to the group booked for.
 Then after you escort the ranger guide to the forest to begin the activity possibly the most interesting activity done on earth.
 When you meet these giants you are strictly allowed one hour while observing their behaviors as well as taking photos.
 Rwanda has 12 habituated gorilla families (Habituated means they are used to short visits by humans.)
-10 gorilla families are ready for tracking and the two are used for research purpose.
-In each gorilla family 8 members are only allowed to track meaning that 80 people track gorillas every day.
+10 gorilla families are ready for tracking and the two are used for research purposes.
+In each gorilla family, 8 members are only allowed to track meaning that 80 people track gorillas every day.

 Mountain gorilla facts

-Mountain gorillas are known as the third closest relative of man after chimpanzee who shares almost 98% of human genes; gorillas are considered the largest member of the great ape family weighing up to 470 pounds and reach six feet in weigh (an adult male silverback which age from 12 and above.
+Mountain gorillas are known as the third closest relative of man after chimpanzee who shares almost 98% of human genes; gorillas have considered the largest member of the great ape family weighing up to 470 pounds and reach six feet in weigh (an adult male silverback which ages from 12 and above.

 Mountain gorillas majorly feed on leaves, plants, fruits, aunts and they rarely drink water since most of the food they eat contains too much water.